 All submissions are to be provided by the Applicant to VTSID and require VTSID approval on the plans (in the form of an approval stamp signed by a certified Plan Reviewer).
+Submitted plans shall provide an approval stamp location for VTSID on the right side of the sheet, in the same location on all sheets of the plan.
 For a land-disturbing activity equal to or greater than one acre, a CGP, issued by the DEQ, is also required prior to the commencement of land disturbance.